sportsground-banner.jpg

 For details of costs, fees and charges, download Thornleigh Brickpit Fees and Charges (PDF 120kb).
 All prices include GST.

-All casual court bookings require a 50% deposit at time of booking (non-re-fundable).
-Balance to be paid before commencement of booking.
+All casual court bookings require credit card payment at time of booking (non-refundable).

 Court Availability